Monday, February 6, 2017

 Park City + Alta | Utah

-Park City Mountain Resort (PCMR): Lookout Cabin is located at the top of Short Cut Lift and off the Orange Bubble Express mid-station.
+Park City Mountain Resort: Lookout Cabin is located at the top of Short Cut Lift and off the Orange Bubble Express mid-station.
 They offer table service, a full bar, and gorgeous views of the Wasatch Range.
-After an incredible morning that saw us up early for first corduroy tracks, navigating from Park City Town Lift to the Canyon slopes via Quicksilver Gondola, and skiing runs at pretty much every peak area including Nintey-Nine 90, Sun Peak and Murdock Peak, we were ready to relax.
-We shared a jalapeno poutine, I drank a glass of sparking rosé and enjoyed a cauldron of creamy Mac n Cheese.
+After an incredible morning that saw us up early for first corduroy tracks, navigating from Park City Town Lift to the Canyon slopes via Quicksilver Gondola, and skiing runs at pretty much every peak area including Ninety-Nine 90, Sun Peak and Murdock Peak, we were ready to relax.
+We shared a jalapeno poutine, I drank a glass of sparking rosé, and we enjoyed a cauldron of creamy Mac n Cheese.

 In town: High West Distillery & Saloon is a must!
 Located at the bottom of Quittin' Time ski run - they're the only ski-in gastro distillery in the world!
 High West encompasses a rowdy, sprawling saloon as well as intimate drinking and dining spaces.
-We settled in a back room on some comfy leather couches to sample their award winning whiskey via flights and impressive cocktails before heading to dinner across the street at Zoom.
+We settled in a back room on some comfy leather couches to sample their award winning whiskey via flights and impressive cocktails.
 I wouldn't hesitate to make dinner reservations at High West next time around - the plates of alpine inspired Western fare passing by looked really good.
-Below I'm drinking You're a Daisy If You Do ($13) - stirred and strong with Campfire, Ron Zacapa 23, Carpano Antica + Ramazzoti.
-I also sampled the whiskeys in Bob's flight - High West 101 ($13) - the Campfire is sweet, spicy and smokey.

 Zoom is Robert Redford's restaurant located on Main Street inside a restored train depot.
 Pictured is my entrée of Smoked Chicken ($28) accompanied by cheddar grits, chicory lettuces + puffed farro.
 I was a big fan of all the appetizers we shared like Hamachi Crudo ($16) with citrus, pear, kimchee chips + a cilantro emulsion, the Fried Brussels Sprouts ($9) with dates, almonds + a fennel hatch chili mostarda, and Grilled Meatballs ($12) made with wagyu, roasted chicken, stewed chickpeas + peanuts.
 Zoom was a crowd pleasing and noteworthy meal.